-- ANNUAL Process EVERY License must BE RENEWED EVERY YEAR. - Every February information will be sent in a letter to the licensed establishment and will be available online by March. - Renewal applications are due by March 31st. - Renewal applications are LATE after March 31 NO EXCEPTIONS. - Late applications \$50 per day up to \$1500 fees. - Late fee waivers may be requested and granted at the discretion of the Board. - If license is not renewed, it could be terminated. - In order to avoid issues at renewal time, licensees should PROVIDE UP TO DATE CONTACT INFORMATION at all times throughout the year.
+- ANNUAL Process EVERY License must BE RENEWED EVERY YEAR. - Every February information will be sent in a letter to the licensed establishment and will be available online on March 1st. - Renewal applications are due by March 31st. - Renewal applications are LATE after March 31 NO EXCEPTIONS. - Late applications incur fines as set by State law. - If license is not renewed, it could be terminated. - In order to avoid issues at renewal time, licensees should PROVIDE UP TO DATE CONTACT INFORMATION at all times throughout the year. - If ownership changes of any kind are being made at Renewal, please contact the BLLC for guidance.